 Students attending a further education college or independent education provider may be entitled to receive funding if they are identified as having ‘high needs’.

 If you opt to go to university to continue your education, your school should give you advice about which subjects to study in order to prepare for a degree course and how to apply for university.

 University applications are made through UCAS and include a personal statement which the applicant should write in order to show that they have the enthusiasm and relevant study skills.
 A teacher at your school or college will be able to help you with writing a personal statement and completing an application form.

 Universities should provide additional support for students with SEND.
 To find out what support is offered at a particular university, visit their website and search for ‘student support’ or ‘disability’.
 UCAS also offers advice about the support which should be available to students with disabilities.

 It may be possible for you to get additional money to support your studies through Disabled Students Allowances (DSAs) depending on your circumstances.

 For further information on a range of topics relating to disabilities and further education visit Disability Rights UK.

-Brent Connexions service
+Brent Connexions service (now Prospects)

 Brent Connexions service (now Prospects) provides information, advice and guidance to support the future career and educational aspirations of unemployed young people in Brent aged 16 to 19 (up to 25 for those with SEND).